webdevsuperfast/ra-widgets-animate/readme.txt

 = Do I need to install SiteOrigin Panels to be able to use the animation? =

 No, the fields will attached itself to existing widgets on classic 'Widgets' screen in WordPress.
 If you have SiteOrigin Panels installed, the 'Animation' tab will be added to SiteOrigin Panels 'Widget Styles'.
-Starting from version 2.0, an 'Animation' panel is also available within the WordPress block editor.
+With version 2.0, an 'Animation' panel is also available within the WordPress block editor.

 = How can I set Ultimate Scroll Animation Library settings globally without having to edit each widgets?